 Once Upon a River is a glorious tapestry of a book that combines folklore and science, magic and myth.
 Suspenseful, romantic, and richly atmospheric, this is “a beguiling tale, full of twists and turns like the river at its heart, and just as rich and intriguing” (M.L.
 Stedman, #1 New York Times bestselling author of The Light Between Oceans).

 Loved by our collective!

-At the center of the tale is a drowned child, pulled from the river's icy waters and pronounced dead, until she miraculously awakens.
-It's the late 19th century, and the girl won't speak, so it's left to the full cast of fascinating characters -- from the scientifically-minded local nurse, to a couple grieving the disappearance of their own young daughter, to the River Thames itself -- to make sense of who she is and how she survived, through religion, folklore, and emerging science.
-You'll want to clear your schedule, curl up with a blanket and a cup of tea, and fully enjoy this quiet, thoughtful journey.
+At the center of this tale is a drowned child, pulled from the river's icy waters and pronounced dead, until she miraculously awakens.
+It's the late 19th century, and the girl won't speak, so it's left to the cast of fascinating characters—from the scientifically-minded local nurse, to a couple grieving the disappearance of their own young daughter, to the River Thames itself—to make sense of who she is and how she survived, through religion, folklore, and emerging science.
+A quiet, atmospheric thriller that feels equally at home on a lazy weekend curled up with a cup of tea, and at 2am saying "just one more chapter."